nicoladilillo/Embedded-Linux-Assignment/README.md

 All this operations on raspberry can be done with different version (example: raspberry2, raspberry3, ...).

-Is possible connect to raspberry also by UART connection and addind to ``conf/local.conf`` the following line:
+Is possible connect to raspberry also by UART connection just adding to ``conf/local.conf`` the following line:
 ```
 ENABLE_UART = "1"
 ```